 Felix Gray

-With Migraine Shields no longer in business, I recommend Felix Gray.
+With Migraine Shields no longer in business, I recommend Felix Gray for blue light blockers.
 Felix Gray is a collection of blue light blocking lenses that come in clear and amber tint.
 The clear lenses are stylish and just look like regular glasses, while the "sleep lenses" with amber tint have a slight tint to them.

 The clear lenses are 15 times more effective at blocking blue light at 455nm.
 The amber tint is 23 times more effective, plus clinically proven to increase natural melatonin secretion by two times.
 The focus of these lenses is just to block blue light, and not necessarily tested on people with migraine disorders.
 You can get them with or without magnification, in a multitude of frames and they reduce glare as well.